 Another tip for windows is to install curtains or blinds.
 If your budgies are out after dusk it is best to completely cover the windows.
 A dark, black window can be even more dangerous and enticing than one in daytime.
 There’s a story floating around about a budgie named Boo who hit a window at night and lost the use of her legs – it’s a touching story that’s frequently used as a cautionary tale about full flight in the home, but I think we miss the point and it should be used to educate new budgie owners about the importance of covering windows.

 Mirrors can also be a big issue for budgies, Toby learned early on that they were not going to magically turn into portals, but Kelly has struggled with the concept.
 I could have used some more pretty decals here, but one day I just decided to slap on some ScotchBlue Painter’s Tape – it’s not the most elegant solution, but it works.

-You can do all this and still have issues, I’m sure there are things I didn’t cover here and your home is literally full of ways for your budgies to murder themselves.
+You can do all this and still have issues, I’m sure there are things I didn’t cover here and your home is literally full of ways for your budgies to hurt themselves.
 Also, if your budgie was clipped and is learning to fly you can expect them to hit some walls, appliances, etc and generally end up in the worst places.
 Rest assured they will figure it out, and much like watching a child learn to walk, it will be extremely rewarding to see your clumsy baby grow into a competent flier.

 If you do your part and bird-proof your home, including windows and mirrors, you will be in a much better position to let your budgies fly safely and you won’t have to spend time regretting the “if onlys”.